github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

 ## Asking a question about a knowledge base

-You can create a knowledge base, grouping together Markdown documentation across one or more repositories, and then ask questions with that context in mind.
+Organization owners can create knowledge bases, grouping together Markdown documentation across one or more repositories.
+You can use a knowledge base to ask questions with that context in mind.

 When you enter a query, {% data variables.product.prodname_copilot_short %} searches for relevant documentation snippets, synthesizes a summary of the relevant snippets to answer your question, and provides links to the source documentation for additional context.